 Iodine fortification of bread and bread products

 Under the Australia New Zealand Food Standards Code, bakers must use iodised salt in bread and bread products.
-Find out about this requirement and the exceptions.
+Find out about this requirement.

 - organic bread